xebialabs/overthere/README.md

 * Do a quickconfig for WinRM: `winrm qc`
 * Do a quickconfig for WinRM with HTTPS: `winrm qc -transport:https`
-* Dump the complete WinRM configuration: `winrm get winrm/config`
+* View the complete WinRM configuration: `winrm get winrm/config`
 * View the listeners that have been configured: `winrm enumerate winrm/config/listener`
 * Allow all hosts to connect to the WinRM listener: `winrm set winrm/config/client @{TrustedHosts="*"}`
 * Allow a fixed set of hosts to connect to the WinRM listener: `winrm set winrm/config/client @{TrustedHosts="host1,host2..."}`

 <a name="cifs_host_setup_krb5"></a>
-#### Kerberos - source machine
+#### Kerberos - source host

 __N.B.:__ You will only need to configure Kerberos if you are going to use Windows domain accounts to access the remote host.

-In addition to the setup described in [the WINRM section](#cifs_host_setup_winrm), using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the machine from which the Overthere connections are initiated, i.e. the source machine.
+In addition to the setup described in [the WINRM section](#cifs_host_setup_winrm), using Kerberos authentication requires that you follow the [Kerberos Requirements for Java](http://docs.oracle.com/javase/6/docs/technotes/guides/security/jgss/tutorials/KerberosReq.html) on the host from which the Overthere connections are initiated, i.e. the source host.

 The simplest configuration is with a single domain/realm, and involves adding the following Java system properties to your commandline: `-Djava.security.krb5.realm=EXAMPLE.COM; -Djava.security.krb5.kdc=KDC.EXAMPLE.COM`.
 Replace the values with the name of your domain/realm and the hostname of your domain controller.